Cole Bartiromo: NewsBall

 In 2013, Bartiromo began Newsball, a blog that was initially meant to present his social media pranks; on Facebook, he created fake profiles of notorious people being covered by popular news sources, including Jared Lee Loughner and James DiMaggio.
 He documented responses from users towards the profiles on the blog.
 He would continue pulling off these types of pranks in 2016, when on July 17 of that year, the day Gavin Eugene Long murdered six policemen in Baton Rouge, Louisiana, Bartiromo set up a hoax account on Facebook that was under Long's name.
 The profile picture was not of Long but of another black man wearing a white cap.
 The account was suspended a day after it began.

 Later in 2013, however, Newsball transitioned into a blog exposing information most mainstream news outlets would otherwise not share publicly for ethical reasons, including the names of those only somewhat related to incidents, victims, and underage people that have committed crimes.
 His actions on the blog when related to notable news stories included uploading pictures of Paul Walker's dead body in a car crash, and criticizing the jurors of George Zimmerman's murder trial for ruling against the defendant.

-The blog gained notoriety thanks to its investigation the murder of a 16-year-old girl from West Virginia named Skylar Neese.
-Before Neese's two underaged killers were charged, Bartiromo looked for the names of them by scouring social media profiles; in addition to posting the names publicly on Newsball, he used their accounts of the killers and their friends to post several videos and photos of them as well as posting the names of the friends that refused to ask his questions.
+The blog gained notoriety thanks to its investigation of the murder of a 16-year-old girl from West Virginia named Skylar Neese.
+Before Neese's two underage killers were charged, Bartiromo looked for the names of them by scouring social media profiles; in addition to posting the names publicly on Newsball, he used their accounts of the killers and their friends to post several videos and photos of them as well as posting the names of the friends that refused to answer his questions.
 According to Daleen Berry, who wrote a book about Neese's death, she received emails from the teenagers Bartiromo contacted that claimed he threatened them and their families for information; these claims were denied by Bartiromo in 2014.

 Bartiromo's searches received the attention of shows such as Dateline and The Dr. Phil Show and garnered him appearances on them.
 However, the shows left out his Newsball work and only presented that he was involved in investigating Neese's death.
 In describing Bartiromo's appearance on The Dr. Phil Show, The Daily Beast writer Stephanie Diani wrote that "he sat in the front row wearing a size-too-large suit and fought with several of the onstage guests."

 Diani found Bartiromo running a website like Newsball odd: "this man who blames the media for his own inescapable past now seems to wants to make a name for himself, at least in part, by destroying the reputations of others.
 Bartiromo wants a second chance by denying one to anyone else."